LostBeard/SpawnDev.BlazorJS.WebWorkers/README.md

 **Interface proxy** - GetService()
 - Supports Keyed services
-- Supports generics, and asynchronous method calls. (uses DispatchProxy)
+- Supports generics, and asynchronous method calls.
 - Does not support static methods, private methods, synchronous calls, or properties.
 - Requires services to be registered using an interface.